Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 260 Core 216 is just a bit (about 13%) better at texture filtering than the GeForce GTX 260. (explain)
+Texel RateThe GeForce GTX 260 Core 216 will be a small bit (approximately 13%) faster with regards to texture filtering than the GeForce GTX 260. (explain)

-Pixel RateBoth cards have exactly the same pixel rate, so theoretically they should be equally good at at full screen anti-aliasing, and be able to handle the same resolutions. (explain)
+Pixel RateBoth cards have exactly the same pixel fill rate, so theoretically they should perform equally good at at AA, and be capable of handling the same resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison